Richard Sandrak: Career

 Sandrak's parents, Pavel and Lena, started him out with light exercises and martial arts techniques which soon progressed into more intense bodybuilding training.
 At the age of six, he could lift 180 lb on standard bench-press, claiming his title as world's strongest boy and the nickname "little Hercules".
-By eight, he was bench-pressing 210 lb.
+By eight, sources claimed he was bench-pressing 210 lb.

 During his childhood, Sandrak worked out with his father, doing up to 600 push-ups and sit-ups a day, as well as 300 squats.
 Dedicating all of his time towards training, he never had time to play with friends and experience a typical childhood.
 Being on a strict diet enforced by his father, Sandrak was never able to eat junk food or any sweets.
 Sandrak recalls days when his father would eat pizza in front of him, while he was left to eat a head of lettuce.
 According to Giardina, Sandrak was made to repeat intense exercises as punishment if he got something wrong.
 Sandrak states his father never forced him into bodybuilding.
 "I've never been forced to train or do anything against my will", he said.
 "My parents used to train all the time and I wanted to join in.
 It was mostly my choice.
 It's just what I grew up doing.
 I was never forced.
 It was never an issue."

 Sandrak began travelling across the country to participate in competitions, promotions for nutrition products, and photo shoots for numerous magazines.
 He also appeared on several TV and radio shows, such as The Howard Stern Show.
 As he got older his career gradually waned.
 His Hollywood debut was as the titular character in the 2009 film Little Hercules in 3D.